It’s the season for giving thanks — and for simply giving.

-Pat Falvey, vice president for development at Catholic Charities of Southern Nevada, recalled in 2011 how one Thanksgiving, many hundreds of well-meaning Las Vegans showed up outside the nonprofit’s downtown dining facility offering to help however they could.
+Pat Falvey, former vice president for development at Catholic Charities of Southern Nevada, recalled in 2011 how one Thanksgiving, many hundreds of well-meaning Las Vegans showed up outside the nonprofit’s downtown dining facility offering to help however they could.
 Ms. Falvey said there were almost as many volunteers as people seeking a holiday meal.
 Even charities can have too many cooks in the kitchen.

 Cass Palmer, president and chief executive officer of the United Way of Southern Nevada, says he sees the same surge of bigheartedness every year.